layer-3/clearsync/docs/YIP/YIP-0011-error-handling-chain.md

 ## Consequences

 - The protocol shall implement the error handling chain as described in this proposal.
-- Error handlers chain should contain all levels described above (if possible).
+- Error handling chains for different errors should contain all levels described above (if possible).